Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Opendoor review ratings

-Google Reviews: 1.4 out of 5 stars from 50 reviews
+Google Reviews: 1.3 out of 5 stars from over 60 reviews

-Google users do not give Opendoor a favorable rating compared to other review sites.
-Some reviews from sellers point out concerns over offer prices, which can be below market value, and the cost associated with the service fee and repairs.
+Most Google users do not give Opendoor a favorable rating.
+Some clients point out concerns over offer prices, which can be below market value, and the steep cost associated with the service fee and repairs.
 Negative buyer reviews have surfaced regarding the workmanship of repairs made on Opendoor properties sold through their website.

 Many Trustpilot reviewers praise the Opendoor process, calling it smooth and seamless.
-The staff is often described with words like professional and respectful.
-Positive reviews also say that the video walkthrough and offer process was quick and painless.
+The staff is often described as professional and respectful.
+Positive reviews also say that the video walkthrough and offer process were quick and painless.
 Some unhappy sellers used the term “bait and switch” to describe the difference between the preliminary and final offer.

-Negative reviews from buyers who bought homes resold by Opendoor indicate general unhappiness with the quality of work done.
-They include complaints that they had no choice about using Opendoor’s closing attorney or title company, discoveries of concealed mold in the house, mixed up paperwork, and poor communication.
+Meanwhile, some clients who bought homes resold by Opendoor indicate general unhappiness with the quality of work done.
+They include complaints that they had no choice about using Opendoor’s closing attorney or title company, discovered serious issues with the house, such as mold problems, encountered mixed-up paperwork, and dealt with poor communication.

 Offerpad review ratings

-Positive reviews on Google speak to Offerpad’s well-oiled selling and buying process.
-Customers say they felt the company had their best interest in mind every step of the way.
-Sellers express gratitude for professional, clear, and prompt communication from the Offerpad team.
-Several posts mention how the process of selling for cash took the stress out of their home sale journey and move.
+Positive reviews on Google mentioned Offerpad’s well-oiled selling and buying process.
+Customers said they felt the company had their best interest in mind every step of the way.
+Sellers expressed gratitude for the team’s professional, clear, and prompt communication.
+Several posts mentioned how selling for cash took the stress out of their home sale journey and relocation.

 Alternatives to Offerpad and Opendoor